Lexer747/Haskell-Fractals/README.md

 # Haskell Shapes & Fractals
 Currently a simple program which creates pretty shapes in svg format which can be rendered by most browsers.
-It is mostly a learning program, so i am using the process of writing this program to learn Haskell.
+It is mostly a learning program, so I am using the process of writing this program to learn Haskell.

 Core code for generating the svg was found [here](http://stackoverflow.com/questions/2711002/image-drawing-library-for-haskell)